Chart Color Schemes

 The level of residential development activity in Artarmon is very low in comparison to the average area assessed nationally by AreaSearch

-The population has fallen during this period, suggesting that the new supply has kept pace with demand, offering buyers good choice.
-Developers have focused on the premium market, with an average construction cost value of $646,000 for new dwellings.
+The population has fallen during this period, suggesting that new supply has likely kept pace with demand, offering good choice to buyers.
+New dwellings are developed at an average expected construction cost value of $767,000, indicating a focus on the premium market with high-end developments.
 Compared to Greater Sydney, Artarmon records significantly lower building activity, 92.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-However, development activity has increased in recent periods, though it remains below national averages, reflecting the area's maturity and possible planning constraints.
-New building activity shows a trend towards denser development, with 25.0% detached houses and 75.0% medium and high-density housing.
+However, development activity has increased in recent periods.
+Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.

-This trend provides accessible entry options for downsizers, investors, and entry-level buyers.
-Artarmon reflects a highly mature market, with around 5194 people per dwelling approval.
-Population forecasts indicate that Artarmon will gain 413 residents by the year 2041.
+New building activity shows 25.0% detached houses and 75.0% medium and high-density housing, indicating a trend towards denser development that provides accessible entry options for downsizers, investors, and entry-level buyers.
+Artarmon reflects a highly mature market with around 5194 people per dwelling approval.
+Population forecasts indicate Artarmon will gain 413 residents by 2041 (from the latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development